robinagandhi/swa/slides/lecture-2/include/assurance-case-exercise.md

 ---
 class: middle
-# Step 1
+# Step 1 (Should already have one!)
-## Create an account on [Lucidchart](https://www.lucidchart.com/) using your `.edu` email
+## Create an account on [Lucidchart](https://www.lucidchart.com/pages/usecase/education-request) using your `.edu` email
-- OR Request an upgrade here: https://www.lucidchart.com/pages/usecase/education-request

 ---
 class: middle
 # Step 2
+## Prepare to Build Assurance Cases
-## Click on this [template](https://www.lucidchart.com/invitations/accept/e8d3aac4-e62b-4fa0-9fd1-c2cf6a6d318d) to start a new assurance case
+- Click on this [template](https://www.lucidchart.com/invitations/accept/4851d548-2750-44a3-b62e-831a4b142ba5) to start a new assurance case

-???
+---

 class: middle
 # Step 3
 ## Build Assurance Cases for your class project

-- 5 assurance claims for your OSS project
+- Using security requirements, identify five assurance claims
-- Elaborate on each claim with an assurance case
+- Prepare a convincing argument in support of the claims.
+Document this argument using an assurance case for each of the claims.

 ---

 class: middle
-# Step 3
+# Step 4
-## Build an Assurance Case

-- Develop a top claim for a system of your interest
-- Elaborate the top-claim with an assurance case
+## Plan required assurance

+- Collect evidence as required from the OSS project.
+- Link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.

 ---